senthilkumar2015/RESTAPI/customer.md

-## Customer (/customers) - Get and Put Operations only.
+## Customers (/customers) - Get and Put Operations only.
-Customer end point helps you to manage customer details.
+Customers end point helps you to manage customer details.
 Request and Response format will be only in JSON format.

-### Customer
+### Customers
-Customer resource represents following details
+Customers resource represents following details

 | Property | Type | As request | As response | Description |
 | :-------------------- | :---------- | :-------------------- | :-------------------- | ------------------------------------------------------------ |